broadinstitute/gnomad-blog/CONTRIBUTING.md

 Blog content can be edited either in a browser using [Netlify CMS](https://www.netlifycms.org/) or by running a local instance of the Gatsby development server.

+## Netlify CMS

+Login to Netlify CMS at https://gnomad.broadinstitute.org/blog/admin/.

+### Adding a new post

+Select the "Contents" tab and click the "New Posts" button.

+Set the title and publication data.
+Categories and authors should be comma separated lists.

+The post body can be written using either a rich text editor or in Markdown syntax.
+The preview pane at the right shows an _unstyled_ preview of the post.

+When finished, click the "Save" button.

+Saving a post opens a pull request on GitHub the post content.
+The post can be further edited from Netlify CMS (it will appear in the Drafts column on the Workflow tab) or GitHub.
+The PR's branch can also be pulled from GitHub and edited locally.

+When the PR is opened, a preview site containing its changes will automatically be deployed to `https://gnomad.broadinstitute.org/blog/preview/<PR_NUMBER>`.
+This may take a few minutes.
+To see the status of this step, look at the PR checks on GitHub.
+Once done, a "View Preview" link will show up at the top of the page in Netlify CMS.

+When the post is ready, click the "Publish" button in Netlify CMS or merge the PR on GitHub.
+Changes merged to the master branch will automatically be deployed to `https://gnomad.broadinstitute.org/blog/`.

 ## Local development server

 Run a local development server with: